betweenTwoPoints/frondendmentorio/README.md

-# frondendmentorio

-_I didn't even notice I misspelled front end._
+# Front end mentor io projects

-## These are projects found on frontendmentor.io
+These are projects found on frontendmentor.io

-Now there is more text
+## To do

+* Make file structure cleaner
+* More projects!

+### Things I should look at

+* Product review card - responsive css -> body flex-direction
+* Testimonials - mobile only shows lower section of document